LukeBorowy/lukeborowy/README.md

 # About Me
 Hi, I'm Luke Borowy!
-I've just completed my 3rd year of a degree in Computer Science from The University of St. Thomas.
+I've just completed my 3rd year of a degree in Computer Science from the University of St. Thomas, in Minnesota.
 I have been programming since I was in elementary school, and I have a passion for coding and developing software of all kinds!

 ## Technical Skills
+I have experience in several different programming languages, coming from career positions and personal projects.
+I know the following, roughly ordered from most to least knowledgeable:
 - Python
 - Java
-- C++
 - JavaScript
 - TypeScript
+- C++, C
+- SQL
 - C#

+I also know how to work with several popular frameworks:
+- Vue.js: From creating a sale tracking application (see below)
+- Angular.js: From job experiencing working on a internal application
+- .NET: From job experience working on expanding an API

 ## Soft Skills
 - Leadership: I have led group projects in school, and I was the lead programmer on my high school robotics team.
 - Commitment: Throughout my academic and personal lives, I have always pushed myself to achieve excellence in what I do.
 - Self-motivation: Most of my programming knowledge and skill come from personal learning that I have done throughout my life.

-## Projects
+## Notable Projects
 ### Dungeon Party
 ![Dungeon Party](/assets/dungeon_party.png)